shinde-rahul/ckeditor_templates/README.txt

 want to edit :
 http://drupalvm.dev/admin/config/content/formats
 - Add the templates button to the toolbar
-- copy the file ckeditor_templates.js.example to your theme template folder, rename it without .example and customize it : x edit the image_path variable to link to you thumbnail folder x change the templates to you will be editing the templates array
+- copy the file ckeditor_templates.js.example from the module templates folder to your theme templates folder, rename it without .example and customize it : x edit the image_path variable to link to your thumbnail folder x copy the standard images from the libraries/templates/templates/images folder and place them in the folder created previously (image_path). x change the templates array in your custom ckeditor_templates.js to include any custom templates you want your users to have access to.

 That's it.

 If you want to place your template file in a different folder, you can set the path on the Editor config page.

+If you have a particular setup with non standard path and your template file is not found, you can always specify any custom path in the Editor Config Page, found at "Configuration", "Text formats and editors".
+Choose the editor type you want to expose the templates to and set path parameter at "Templates", "Templates Definition File", in the "CKEditor plugin settings" section.

 WARNING
 --------